Stepping Reflex In Babies: Definition, Types & Significance

 Image: Shutterstock

 Consult a pediatrician in case the baby displays a weak or absent stepping reflex.
 A pediatrician will likely check for the reflex after the baby’s birth or during regular checkups.
-The absence of the stepping reflex or other primitive reflexes may indicate underlying problems with the central nervous system (CNS).
+The absence of the stepping reflex or other primitive reflexes in babies may indicate underlying problems with the central nervous system (CNS).
 The risk may be higher in the case of preterm babies.

 Since the reflex only triggers when specific conditions are met, it may not always trigger.
 You may try multiple times.
 Determination of underlying CNS problems requires multiple assessments and the presence of other signs.
 If your baby shows the healthy achievement of cognitive, physical, and social developmental milestones, the absence of stepping reflex may not be a concern.
 Therefore, do not panic if the baby has an absent or weak stepping reflex.
 Speak to your baby’s pediatrician to assess and address any concerns.